Wings on Wheels

 Why do wings mean speed?
 Who embedded that association so deeply into human consciousness that designers reach for it instinctively when they want to convey power and movement?
 It didn’t come from nowhere.
 Someone put it there.
 Something planted it so deep in the human imagination that it keeps surfacing — in ancient temples, in Scripture, and on the hood of a car rolling off an assembly line.

-And chariots?
 Chariots were the ultimate symbol of power.
 Kings rode them.
-Armies were measured by how many they had.
 But in the biblical record, the chariot means something more than military strength.

 Elijah was taken to heaven in one.